 10. Invest in REITs

 Real estate investing generally requires more capital upfront compared to stock and index investing, but it’s still very possible to build a passive income stream without having to own the entire strip of residential properties.

 If you want to start making money from real estate without having to invest a lot of capital, there are many ways to achieve this.
 One way is through REIT (real estate investment trusts) investing.

 Similar to stocks, you can invest in a REIT through ETFs (exchange-traded funds).
-And similar to the ETF indexes that I mentioned earlier, REIT ETFs are also listed on major exchanges and trade like a stock.
-For example, here is a list of five popular REIT ETFs in the U.S.
+And similar to the ETF indexes that I mentioned earlier, REIT ETFs are also listed on major exchanges and trade like stocks.
+For example, here is a list of six popular REIT ETFs in the U.S.

 In addition to the potential for moderate capital growth, REITs offer high dividend yields which make them great for passive income.
 The added benefit of investing in REITs is your exposure to real estate without hearing your tenants cry all night.

 All of this may sound appealing, but it’s crucial to know that REITs, like other investments, are not risk-free!

 For more information, here is how to invest in REITs.